Let's Stay Together (Al Green song): Tina Turner version

-"Let's Stay Together" was later covered by Tina Turner, her second collaboration with the British Heaven 17 and British Electric Foundation production team after "Ball of Confusion" in 1982, and served as her comeback single in late 1983.
+"Let's Stay Together" was later covered by American singer and actress Tina Turner, her second collaboration with the British Heaven 17 and British Electric Foundation production team after "Ball of Confusion" in 1982, and served as her comeback single in late 1983.
 Unlike Al Green's version, Turner sings verse 2 first, then verse 1 when the band starts playing.

 Released by Capitol Records in November 1983, the single charted at number 6 in the UK (one place higher than Al Green's original) and became the third time she reached the UK top ten, the first two being with former husband Ike Turner on "River Deep, Mountain High" and "Nutbush City Limits".
-Following the US release in January 1984, the single reached number 26 on the Billboard Hot 100 and number 1 on the Billboard Dance Chart.
+Following the US release in January 1984, the single reached #24 in Cash Box, #26 on the Billboard Hot 100 and number 1 on the Billboard Dance Chart.

 At the time, the song was the most successful solo single Turner had released.
 It was included on her multi-platinum selling album Private Dancer, released a few months later in the spring of 1984.
 The music video was directed by David Mallet.
 The cover photography was by Norman Seeff.